 - A duel between three people is called a truel.

 - Baked beans aren’t baked.
 They’re stewed.

 - If you start in Argentina, you could theoretically “dig a hole to China.”

-- MySpace still gets 8 million+ visitors per month.
+- MySpace still gets more than eight million visitors per month.

 - Now obsolete, tyromancy was a form of divination that involved observing cheese to predict the future.

 - There are more LEGO mini-figures in existence than actual people on earth.